 What is it, exactly?

 This disease didn’t even exist when I was growing up.
 No one had it!
 (Except for possibly my friend Sandy, who always talked about her horrible experience as a child, hospitalized for something she called “Purpura”.
-I never understood what she was talking about!
-“How do you spell it?”
+I never understood what she was saying!
+“How do you spell that?”
 I would say.
-It made no sense to me at all.
+I could never grasp what it was that she had.
 Everyone who knew Sandy knew her purpura story, but, that was the extent of my knowledge of this disease.)

 Now it’s the talk of the town!